pablomarin/Retail-Recommender/README.md

 # Retail Recommender Solution Offering
 The Retail Recommender Solution Offering unlocks data for clients to provide specific recommendations across item features such as; products, product categorites, sellers, customers, reviews on products, and more.
 This offering can be implemented as a POC in the clients environment with their own data in a 2 day workshop.
+The goal of the MVP workshop is to show/prove the value of a Recommender System built with the Azure Retail Recommender team, with your own data in your own environment.
 For more information on the 2 day workshop, click the powerpoint presentation below:

 ![Link to Introductory Solution Workshop Deck](https://github.com/pablomarin/Retail-Recommender/blob/main/Recomender-Presentation%20-%20Pitch%20Deck.pptx)